 Encourage vote-by-mail and early voting.
 Rather than turning out the vote all on one day, encourage voters to request mail-in ballots.
 Check your state's laws to determine which voters are eligible to vote by mail.
 Keep a list of mail-in voters in your network and contact them at least 10 days before Election Day to be sure that ballots are being put in the mail in time to be counted.
-If your state allows it, it can be effective to allow volunteers to collect and deliver the ballots themselves, as long as volunteers are trained and strictly follow state law on ballot collection.
 In states where it is available, encourage early voting, which offers more opportunities for people with inflexible schedules or limited transportation options and gives voters time to resolve any issues they face at the polls.
 Consider participating in Vote Early Day, a nonpartisan Civic Holiday that educates voters about early voting options and builds enthusiasm for early voting.

 - Ask voters to make a plan.
-Contact voters in the days leading up to Election Day to ask them how and when they plan to vote, and how they plan on getting to their polling place.
-Asking voters to express this plan allows organizers to verify their polling location details and work through transportation obstacles. - Provide childcare on Election Day.
+Contact voters in the days leading up to Election Day to ask them how and when they plan to vote, whether they need voter ID assistance, and how they plan to get to their polling place.
+Voters are more likely to cast their ballots when they have already determined when, where, and how they will vote.
+Asking voters to express this plan allows organizers to verify their polling location details and work through transportation obstacles.
+Calls, texts, and in-person conversations are effective ways to reach voters and help them make their voting plans. - Provide childcare on Election Day.
 Consider recruiting volunteers to provide childcare for residents who need flexibility to get to polls and cast their ballot. - Provide rides to and from polling locations.
-Recruit volunteers with cars, or perhaps fundraise to rent vans for Election Day, so that low-income renters with limited transportation options can cast their ballots. - Become a polling location.
+Recruit volunteers with cars, or perhaps fundraise to rent vans for Election Day, so that low-income renters with limited transportation options can cast their ballots.
+Consider partnering with an external, nonpartisan organization to offer rides to the polls. - Become a polling location.
 Organizations should connect with their local Board of Elections far in advance of Election Day to begin the process of becoming a polling location.
-Voting will be more accessible to low-income voters if they can vote in a location that they visit frequently, such as an agency's office or the community rooms of

-- their buildings. - Organize group voting.
+Voting will be more accessible to low-income

+- voters if they can vote in a location that they visit frequently, such as an agency's office or the community rooms of their buildings. - Organize group voting opportunities.
 Many voters are more likely to make it to the polls if they are joined by their neighbors.
-Resident councils and other peer organizing efforts should consider selecting times when groups of residents can walk or ride to the polls together, making it a community activity.
+Resident councils and other tenant-led organizations should consider selecting times when groups of residents can walk or ride to the polls together, making it a community activity.
 People are more likely to vote when there are others expecting them to do so.